NethServer/ns8-core/README.md

   Module-local systemd units are installed under `$HOME/.config/systemd/user`.
 System-wide units are installed under `/etc/systemd/user`.

-- A module must provides a `module.init` event implementation that installs and configures the Podman containers.
+- A module must provide a `module.init` event implementation that installs and configures the Podman containers.
 Installed services must be enabled to start on boot.

 - The `module-agent.service` Systemd unit executes the event handlers.
 The agent daemon runs in the Python virtual